varnish/Varnish-Book/varnish_book.rst

 Covered are the Varnish finite state machine, design principles, HTTP, cache invalidation and more.
 With these foundations, the book builds practical knowledge on Varnish Configuration Language (VCL) and Varnish utility programs such as ``varnishlog`` and ``varnishstat``.
 Examples and exercises develop the needed skills to administrate and extend the functionality of Varnish.
-Also included are appendixes that explain how to develop Varnish Modules (VMODs) and how to use selected modules of Varnish Plus.
+Also included are appendices that explain how to develop Varnish Modules (VMODs) and how to use selected modules of Varnish Plus.

 .. raw:: pdf